-Audi e-tron is the new quattro: Audi presented its legendary Ur-quattro at the 1980 Geneva Motor Show.
-Precisely 40 years later, a brand new generation of the all-wheel drive is making its debut.
+Audi e-tron S with new quattro technology: Audi presented its legendary Ur-quattro at the 1980 Geneva Motor Show.
+40 years later, a brand new generation of the all-wheel drive made its debut.
 With it, Audi is bringing electric torque vectoring to large-scale production for the first time.
-The drive concept with three electric motors and 370 kW is a world first in large-scale automotive manufacturing.
-The drive system is making its debut in the sporty top models of the e-tron series.
+The drive concept with three electric motors and 370 kW is a worldwide first in volume automobile production.
+It will be used initially in the e-tron S and the e-tron S Sportback.